tsyne/tsyne/docs/INLINE_DEPENDENCY_DECLARATIONS.md

-# Embedded Dependencies (Grapes-alike for TypeScript)
+# Inline Dependency Declarations (Grapes-alike for TypeScript)

-This document describes how Tsyne can support embedding npm dependency declarations directly in TypeScript source files, similar to Groovy's [Grape](https://docs.groovy-lang.org/latest/html/documentation/grape.html) annotations.
+This document describes how Tsyne can support embedding npm dependency declarations directly in Tsyne-specific TypeScript source files, similar to Groovy's [Grape](https://docs.groovy-lang.org/latest/html/documentation/grape.html) annotations.
+Well, a structred comment for us, not an annotation.

 ## The Problem